cutls/TheDesk/README.md

 Did you find a bug with Pleroma accounts?
 Pleroma **does not** follow Mastodon API rules completely although Pleroma developers say so.
 Please write issues to improve TheDesk affinity with Pleroma.

+## Vulnerabilities when `npm i`???

+No, if your npm says materialize-css has vulnerabilities(CVE-2019-11002/3/4), look at [here](https://github.com/Dogfalo/materialize/issues/6286) under discussion.